-rhBMP-2 linked to increased rate of retrograde ejaculationDecember 29th, 2012 in Diseases, Conditions, Syndromes /
+rhBMP-2 linked to increased rate of retrograde ejaculationDecember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—For patients with lumbar spondylosis or spondylolisthesis of the lowest lumbar levels who undergo open anterior lumbar interbody fusion (ALIF), use of recombinant human bone morphogenetic protein-2 (rhBMP-2) is associated with an increased rate of retrograde ejaculation (RE), according to research published in the October issue of The Spine Journal.

 Garet C. Comer, M.D., from Stanford University in Redwood City, Calif., and colleagues retrospectively analyzed 10 years of prospectively gathered outcomes data from four consecutive-patient cohorts of males who underwent the same anterior exposure technique for ALIF for lumbar spondylosis or spondylolisthesis at the lowest one or two levels.
 Two cohorts had rhBMP-2 exposure (88 and 151 men) and the other two had no exposure (one before adoption of rhBMP-2 use, 174 men; one after discontinuation of rhBMP-2, 59 men).